Pentagon Considers Canceling Program That Recruits Immigrant Soldiers

 Stock said many MAVNI recruits were left in limbo.

 "The Army said you can ship to basic training after you complete the background checks.
-But now they've cancelled all the background checks so nobody can ship to basic training," she said.
+But now they've canceled all the background checks so nobody can ship to basic training," she said.

 In one of two ongoing lawsuits, several noncitizens recruited under MAVNI and serving in the Army Reserve have sued.
 They argue that they were promised an expedited path to citizenship but that the Department of Homeland Security, at the behest of the Pentagon, has failed to process their naturalization applications, as required by law.